mendix/docs/content/data-hub/data-hub-catalog/search.md

 The search functionality in the [Data Hub Catalog](#data-hub-home) makes it easy to find the right data to use in your app development.

-- The details of registered data assets can be viewed in the [Asset details](#search-details) screen.
+* The details of registered data assets can be viewed in the [Asset details](#search-details) screen
-- The [Copy Data Source URI](#service-details) and **Download** contract buttons enable you to access the data source endpoints which you can use to integrate registered data sources into your enterprise applications.
+* The [Copy Data Source URI](#service-details) and **Download** contract buttons enable you to access the data source endpoints which you can use to integrate registered data sources into your enterprise applications

 You can start searching from the [Data Hub Home](#data-hub-home) page or click the [Catalog](#search-tab) tab to go to the **Search** pane and **Asset Details** screen.

 {{% alert type="info" %}}The [Data Hub pane](/refguide/data-hub-pane) in Studio Pro integrates the powerful search of the Data Hub Catalog.
 You can find and use registered datasets as external entities in your app development.{{% /alert %}}

 Registered assets can be [curated](#curate-bar) to add and edit **Tags**, **Owners**, and **Descriptions**.
 Further curate functions include setting properties such as  **Discoverable** and **Validated** .

 ## 2 Details of Registered Assets